-Specifies whether or not worksheet protection is applied with a password (True/False).
-By default, when a sheet is designated as protected via the Control Sheet, the protection requires a password to remove it manually (Axiomcontrolled features can be used to remove the protection without entering a password).
+Specifies whether or not worksheet protection is applied with a password Description password).

+(True/False).
+By default, when a sheet is designated as protected via the Control Sheet, the protection requires a password to remove it manually (Axiomcontrolled features can be used to remove the protection without entering a manually without a password.

-If disabled, then the sheet is still protected but the protection can be removed manually without a password.
+If disabled, then the sheet is still protected but the protection can be removed a SQL command.
+This should only be changed on the advice of Axiom Support.